Admission to this course is restricted to:

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Essential readings will be provided through Brightspace.
+A full syllabus will be provided via Brightspace.